-Governance risks

-Relating to the organisation's governance structure and method (structure and composition of the governing body, risk management, social responsibility and sustainability strategy and management of stakeholders' expectations).

-Strategic, planning and economic environment risks
+- Governance risks.
+Relating to the organisation's governance structure and method (structure and composition of the governing body, risk management, social responsibility and sustainability strategy and management of stakeholders' expectations). - Strategic, planning and economic environment risks.
 Those linked to the main strategic variables and decisions, with the manner in which the strategy is executed and with movements or changes in the economic environment that might have a material impact on the organisation's activities and compliance with its goals.
-These include:

-- Business model

-- ▶ Managing and fulfilling the changing requirements of customers
+These include: - Business model - Managing and fulfilling the changing requirements of customers - Growth - Sub-contracting strategy

-- Orowth

-- ▶ Sub-contracting strategy

-- Business concentration

-- Changes in the market, industry and

-- Public health

-- ▶ Laws and regulations

-- ▶ Political or social situation

-- ▶ Changes in exchange and interest rates
+- Business concentration - Changes in the market, industry and competition - Public health - Laws and regulations - Political or social situation - Changes in exchange and interest rates - Operating risks.

-Operating risks

 Comprising the manner in which the organisation carries out its activity and administers its resources in accordance with the established processes and procedures.
-These include risks relating to the management of projects, management and maintenance of assets, supply chain, commercial management, financing, credit, liquidity, financial and budget planning, legal aspects, human resources, information systems, etc.

-Reporting risks

-Risks relating to information at both internal and external level, including risks ranging from the capture and processing of information to the preparation of reports and distribution thereof to designated recipients, whether management reports or mandatory reports (annual accounts, reports and tax filings, etc.).
+These include risks relating to the management of projects, management and maintenance of assets, supply chain, commercial management, financing, credit, liquidity, financial and budget planning, legal aspects, human resources, information systems, etc. - Reporting risks.
+Risks relating to information at both internal and external level, including risks ranging from the capture and processing of information to the preparation of reports and distribution thereof to designated recipients, whether management reports or mandatory reports (annual accounts, reports and tax filings, etc.). - Compliance risks.

-Compliance risks

 Relating to the mechanisms in place to ensure compliance with laws and regulations and with the organisation's policies and procedures, emphasising areas such as the promotion and consolidation of the culture of compliance, management of risks of this kind, communications or incident management.